lunarcloud/kde-theme-altimitmineos/README.md

 ## Download and Convert

-This repository expects the ALTIMIT MINE OS assets extracted under ./contents.
+This repository expects the ALTIMIT MINE OS ISO from https://archive.org/details/altimitmineos
-Use the included extractor if you have the archive:

-1. Place the ISO or asset archive in the folder
+1. Place the ISO in the folder
 2. `./extract-altimitmineos.sh` (produces ./contents/)
 3. `./theme_convert.sh`